godaddy/node-priam/README.md

 ### Query Return Options ###

-For the `cql` and `namedQuery` methods, there are three ways to get back your
+For the `cql` and `namedQuery` methods, there are four ways to get back your data:
-data:

 * As a `Promise` - To get back a `Promise`, do not pass a callback argument.
 The `Promise` will resolve to an `Array` of rows.
 * Via a callback - If you supply a callback function as your last argument, it will be called with an `error` and `data` argument.
 If there was no error, `data` will be an `Array`.
 * Written to a `Stream` - If you pass a writable stream instead of a callback, the resulting rows will be written to this stream.
 Your stream will emit `error` events if an error occurs while executing the query.
+* As an async iterable - If you set the `iterable` option to `true`, then an async iterable is returned.

 ### Fluent Syntax ###
 The driver provides a fluent syntax that can be used to construct queries.